 I live in a world where I rarely feel oppressed, but I know I’m extremely lucky and that not everyone has these privileges.
 And even in my opportunity-filled life, there are still things that happen on a regular basis that aren’t OK, like men making crude comments or telling me to smile more (don’t even get me started on this one.
 Biggest pet peeve).
 But at the end of the day, I have it pretty good.
 And today I had the opportunity to participate on an Women’s Day panel at work where I got to speak about my experiences as a female executive.
 I also got to work with mostly female clients, one of whom works extremely hard to support women in technology and the workplace.
 I also got to spend lots of time working closely with my lady co-workers who are all awesome.
 I’m a lucky girl and I am thankful every single day.
 Oh, and for those of you saying, “when’s International Men’s Day???”
 I’ll have you know it’s November 19, and is also an initiative I’ve worked with my clients on supporting.
 Equality, y’all.

 In true WANM style, I think any celebration deserves sprinkles and a celebration of women probably deserves marshmallow sauce and a cherry on top, too.
-I made these cookies in part because I realized how long it’s been since I baked a batch of cookies and in part because I had a bunch of almost-bad bananas on my counter.
+I made these banana split cookies in part because I realized how long it’s been since I baked a batch of cookies and in part because I had a bunch of almost-bad bananas on my counter.
 Also because I’m obsessed with banana split-style desserts, though I can’t even remember the last time I had an actual banana split.

 To be honest, I can’t even remember the last time I baked cookies.
 Isn’t that crazy?
 The most classic of all the desserts and I rarely make them… I bake doughnuts and cupcakes much more frequently.
 But man, who can turn down a cookie?
 Plus, they’re often a little lighter than most doughnuts and cupcakes… Unless of course, you eat 10 of them in a sitting, which I’m likely to.